 Red ring rot is a hugely important stem-decay disease, certainly the most important one on conifers in the northern hemisphere.
-In preparing the page on red ring rot, I found that investigating the current knowledge and ideas of the pathogens involved was complex.
+In preparing the page on red ring rot, I found that current knowledge of the pathogens involved was complex and uncertain.
 Here are the details, including my conclusions (opinions) based on the literature.
 But certainly more work is needed and the conclusions could change.

 The most thorough analysis relevant to North America is by Brazee & Lindner , and I rely on that heavily.
 Using 41 isolates and four loci, they compared neotype isolates of Porodaedalea pini and P. chrysoloma with isolates from Europe and North America.
 Most (28) of the non-type isolates fell into a fairly uniform group they called the “Holarctic group”.

 - The pathogens causing red ring rot belong in the genus Porodaedalea.

 - The two species that have long been recognized in North America (NA), P. pini and P. chrysoloma, apparently do not occur in NA.